sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation.rst

 Step 7 : Install python Package on Databricks
 -------------------------------------

 #.
-Install the needed python package needed for Fire Insights using Init script on databricks cluster.
+Install the needed python package needed for Sparkflows using Init script on databricks cluster.

    Use the below command: